menandmice/micetro_docs/guides/admin-manual/admin_change_events.rst

 The XML structures differs a little depending on the type of script (property change, zone contents change, scope monitoring).

 .. note::
-   The API knows change events as External Scrips which is why the element name is externalScriptParameters.
+   The API knows change events as External Scripts which is why the element name is externalScriptParameters.

 Property Change Script Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^